Adhesive-bonded repair systems for structural timber

 - Typical repair situations

-This Wood Information Sheet was reviewed in April 2017 and minor corrections were made.
+This Wood Information Sheet was reviewed in July 2021 and minor amendments were made including changes to Table 1 and Figure 2.